Six things you need to know when starting your condo garden

 Published on March 15, 2018

 Have you ever wanted to have a garden but didn’t think you had the resources to do so?
-With spring just around the corner, you can roll up your sleeves and get your indoor garden growing right inside your condo, apartment or indoor space with the help of these six tips.
+With spring just around the corner, you can roll up your sleeves and get your indoor garden growing right inside your condo, apartment or indoor living space with the help of these six tips.

 If you're not sure what to grow, we suggest growing what you eat.
 Start small and consider growing the essentials.
 Some popular choices are lettuce, potatoes, strawberries and peas.
 This way you are not wasting valuable space on the vegetables you and your family don't enjoy.

 One of the biggest struggles of starting a garden is dealing with insects.
 To combat this, try "baking" your soil in the oven at 325 degrees for an hour.
 This will remove all of the bugs from the soil so the plants don't start getting eaten by anyone else before you!

 When you remove your soil from the oven, the heat will have stripped beneficial nutrients from the soil.
 To restore those missing nutrients, try using worm castings (aka "worm poop").
 They contain essential minerals that help plants grow.